With S3 Browser, you can reliably

 How to Avoid the 'Missing Hash' Issue

-Later, when you download the file, S3 Browser can extract the hash from the metadata
+Later, when you download the file, S3 Browser can read the checksum from the metadata

 How to Fix the Hashes for Already Uploaded Files

-There is no way to fix hashes for files over 5 GB in size.
-You can only re-upload them with
+There is no way to update hashes for larger files.
+To resolve hash issues for files over 5 GB,

 To fix the hashes for files up to 5 GB in size: